Christmas Traveling: 15 Of the Most Beautiful Christmas Markets in Europe

 Walking through Sibiu’s city center is a great experience in itself; Christmas just makes it… lighter.
 About 65 wooden huts display their goodies here and trust us, some are truly irresistible.
-An official page of the Christmas events in Sibiu here.
+Here is an official page of the Christmas events in Sibiu.

 #13.
 Stockholm, Sweden

 There are four main Stockholm Christmas markets: namely Skansen, the Old Town, Djurgàrden and the markets at Kungstradgàrden.
 The Old Town of Stockholm with its glorious architecture is a great setting for the traditional market with handicrafts, Christmas delicacies and wine.